Skip navigation

-What is a Bilirubin Blood Test?
+What is a bilirubin blood test?

 What is it used for?

-A bilirubin blood test is used to check the health of your liver.
 The test is also commonly used to help diagnose newborn jaundice.
-Many healthy babies get jaundice because their livers aren't developed enough to get rid of enough bilirubin.
+Many healthy babies get jaundice because their livers haven't developed enough to get rid of the bilirubin.
 Newborn jaundice is usually not harmful and clears up within a few weeks.
 But in some cases, high bilirubin levels can lead to brain damage, so infants are often tested as a precaution.

 Why do I need a bilirubin blood test?